OpenDSA/OpenDSA/RST/en/PL/Substitution.rst

 inserted into :math:`b`.

 Now, back to the substitution algorithm.
-Since :math:`b` is an arbitrary lambda expression, looking back at the BNF grammar for the :ref:`lambda calculus <lambda calculus> <Semantics>`, we see that we must consider three cases for :math:`b`, namely a variable, a lambda abstraction or an application expression.
+Since :math:`b` is an arbitrary lambda expression, looking back at the BNF grammar (see :ref:`syntax-of-LC`), we see that we must consider three cases for :math:`b`, namely a variable, a lambda abstraction, or an application expression.
 Therefore, our description of the algorithm is broken down into three numbered cases.

 **Case 1:** If :math:`b` is a variable, say :math:`x`, then :math:`subst(a, p, b)` becomes :math:`subst(a, p,x)`.
 Recall that